 You’ve done it at some point.
 You left home without your smartphone.
 It could be that you were just running to the grocery store or going to the gym.
-It could be that you needed one of those journeys where you detach from your cell phone.
+Maybe you needed one of those journeys where you detach from your cell phone.
 But you should never leave home without your smartphone.
 Here are some reasons why.

-Reason 1: you need to contact emergency services
+Reason 1: you could need some important information

 Reason 2: your notifications will pile up